hexaxsoftwares/houx.js/README.md

 Details:
 Used to silence all error and debug warns within an individual widget.
-Every Hexax generated error will fall silently if set to a falsy value with exceptions of errors generated from macros utilities in build function and through hyperscript.
+Every Houx generated error will fall silently if set to a falsy value with exceptions of errors generated from macros utilities in build function and through hyperscript.

 - `forwardAttrs`